sleeptoken/zettelkasten/Remote Thought/Breakpoint in IDA.md

 ### Source code

-is source code as it says it could be pseudo code from the decompiler or actually Source level debugging and source so suppose here Control+Alt+B to open the breakpoint window and so here we have a source breakpoint so here that's the function start line four that's the source level breakpoint so these
+is source code as it says it could be pseudo code from the decompiler or actually Source level debugging and source so suppose here Control+Alt+B to open the breakpoint window and so here we have a source breakpoint `$7FF66ABA3BC0;4` so here that's the function start; line four that's the source level breakpoint so these
 ## Actions

 - Break what action to take